foundations

 Kitchen Scale

-Baking by weight is more accurate than measuring by volume.
+Baking by weight is more accurate than measuring by volume — a cup of flour can vary by 30% depending on how you scoop it.
 A scale is essential for Pastry Foundations, bread baking, and any recipe where precision matters.
+Look for accuracy to 1 gram and a tare function.

 Fine-Mesh Strainer

-For straining stocks (Stocks), sifting flour, draining pasta, and catching seeds when juicing citrus.
-A workhorse that gets used daily.
+For straining Stocks, sifting flour, draining pasta, and catching seeds when juicing citrus.
+A workhorse that gets used daily in any serious kitchen.

 Specialty Equipment